 Preparing your site for deck construction can involve several tasks, including clearing vegetation, leveling the ground, and sorting out drainage.
 The complexity of your site and the amount of work required will influence the cost.
 Factors affecting labor costs include site accessibility and the need for specialized equipment.

-Waste Removal and Cleanup
+Waste Removal and Cleanup: Budgeting Advice

 After construction, you’ll need to remove debris and leftover materials.
 Factor in dumpster rental or hauling fees, plus final cleanup costs.
 Labor costs for this phase can vary, so get a clear estimate from your contractor.

-Composite vs. Traditional Decking: Long-Term Value
+Composite vs. Wood Decking: Long-Term Value

 When you’re comparing decking materials, it’s easy to get sticker shock.
 While traditional wood decking might seem like the budget-friendly option upfront, it’s important to consider the long-term investment.
 Let’s break down how composite decking stacks up against wood in terms of overall value.